THE IDEA

 This is one of the most important ideas in systems thinking because it means you can’t understand a system by studying its parts in isolation.
 The behaviour you care about - the culture, the gridlock, the innovation, the dysfunction - lives in the connections between things, not in the things themselves.

-Nobody decides to create a company culture.
-It emerges from thousands of daily interactions: who gets promoted, what gets celebrated, what’s tolerated, how meetings are run, how bad news travels.
-You can write values on the wall, but the real culture emerges from what people do, not what they say.
+Nobody decides to create a culture.
+It emerges from thousands of daily interactions: who gets rewarded, what gets celebrated, what’s tolerated, how meetings run, how bad news travels.
+You can write values on a wall, but the real culture emerges from what people actually do when nobody’s watching.

 Traffic jams appear without any driver deciding to create one.
 Each person makes reasonable local decisions, and the collective result is gridlock.
 The jam is emergent.
 You can’t fix it by telling individual drivers to be better - you have to change the conditions that produce the pattern.